Español

 For medical questions, we encourage you to review our information with your doctor.

-But most cancers do not have proven early detection screening tests.
-In fact, about 70% of all cancer deaths come from cancers for which there are currently no proven screening tests.
-These cancers are often diagnosed at an advanced stage, when they can be harder to treat.
+But most cancers don’t have proven screening tests.
+In fact, nearly half of all cancers diagnosed each year are cancers with no recommended screening tests.
+These cancers are often found at later stages, when they can be harder to treat.

 MCED tests might be able to find a wide range of cancers earlier, hopefully before a person has any symptoms.

-Most of the makers of these tests claim that they are not meant to replace screening tests currently in use (such as mammograms for breast cancer, Pap tests and HPV tests for cervical cancer, stool tests and colonoscopy for colorectal cancer, the PSA blood test for prostate cancer, and low-dose CT scans for lung cancer).
-Instead, MCED tests might supplement current screening tests, as well as help find other cancers for which there are no proven screening tests.
+Most test makers say that MCED tests are not meant to replace current screening tests (such as mammograms for breast cancer, Pap tests and HPV tests for cervical cancer, stool tests and colonoscopy for colorectal cancer, the PSA blood test for prostate cancer, and low-dose CT scans for lung cancer).
+Instead, MCED tests might one day supplement current screening tests, and also help find cancers we don’t yet have proven screening tests for.

-Here are some of the questions about MCED tests that still need to be answered:
+Here are some of the questions about MCED tests (including the Galleri test) that still need to be answered.

-Research: We fund and conduct research to support advancing this science because we believe that if these tests are successful, they could save many lives that would otherwise be lost.
-ACS researchers have also worked with developers of some of these tests to provide advice and, in some instances, to allow them to measure the accuracy of their tests within our population studies (through research collaborations).
+ACS funds and conducts research to support advancing the potential use of MCED tests.
+ACS believes that if these tests are successful, they could save many lives that would otherwise be lost.
+ACS researchers have also worked with developers of some of these tests to provide guidance and, in some instances, to allow them to measure the accuracy of their tests within our population studies (through research collaborations).

 The American Cancer Society medical and editorial content team